 Sahib Sohal leads on the training of staff and students, providing workshops as well as individual advice.

-Ashley Robinson is lead eLearning developer and web designer, responsible for the very user friendly and popular websites tailored for staff and students.
-Working with him is eLearning Developer –
+Ashley Robinson is lead e-Learning developer and web designer, responsible for the very user friendly and popular websites tailored for staff and students.
+Working with him is e-Learning Developer –

-Alistair Scruton, who has a flair fo computer graphics and web design.
+Alistair Scruton, who has a flair for computer graphics and web design.

-Emily Hughes is an eLearning developer specializing in e-safety, working to educate staff, students and families in this area.
+Emily Hughes is an e-Learning developer specializing in e-safety, working to educate staff, students and families in this area.

-Ian Armstrong is an eLearning developer who, as a recent past student has a close insight into how students learn.
-Hedeveloped a series of educational Playstation games which are highly popular in Key Stage 3.
+Ian Armstrong is an e-Learning developer who, as a recent past student has a close insight into how students learn.
+He has developed a series of educational Playstation games which are highly popular in Key Stage 3 at support the thematic curriculum delivered here.

 The Learning Gateway.